ivoras/EncryptedNotepad2/README.md

 ## Why is the UI clunky / strange / not native?

-The old version was written in Java, and that means it required a JRE to run.
+This one isn't new - the old version was written in Java, and that means it required a JRE to run.
+The current version is written mostly in Go, with TK for the UI.
 In that light, the new version is actually lighter-weight.

 # Changelog

+* v0.5 - Rewritten the desktop app with the TK UI, rewritten the Android app to be native
 * v0.4 - If the filename isn't given a file extension while saving, the default ".asc" extension will be used.